Section 1115 Waivers

 Section 1115 of the Social Security Act gives the Secretary of the Department of Health and Human Services authority to approve experimental, pilot, or demonstration projects that test and evaluate state-specific policy changes in Medicaid and CHIP programs to improve care, increase efficiency, and reduce costs without increasing federal Medicaid expenditures.

 Oklahoma’s SoonerCare program operates under an 1115 demonstration waiver that was first granted in the 1990s and has been amended and renewed several times.
-In November 2023, Oklahoma’s 1115 Soonercare waiver received a temporary extension through the end of December 2024.
+In December 2025, the federal Centers for Medicare and Medicaid Services (CMS) granted Oklahoma a temporary extension of the 1115 SoonerCare waiver through the end of December 2026.
 In 2022, CMS approved an additional 1115 waiver for Institutions for Mental Disease Waiver for Serious Mental Illness/Substance Use Disorder.
+That waiver was scheduled to expire December 31, 2025.